Diva (1981 film): Plot

 A young Parisian postman, Jules, is obsessed with opera and particularly with Cynthia Hawkins, a beautiful and celebrated American soprano who has never allowed her singing to be recorded.
 Jules attends a recital where Hawkins sings the aria "Ebben?
 Ne andrò lontana" from the opera La Wally.
 He covertly makes a high-quality bootleg recording of her performance using a Nagra professional tape-recorder.
 Afterwards, he steals the gown she was wearing from her dressing room.

 Later, Jules accidentally comes into possession of an audio cassette with the recorded testimony of a prostitute, Nadia, which exposes a senior police officer, Commissaire divisionnaire Jean Saporta, as the boss of a drug trafficking and prostitution racket.
-Nadia drops the cassette in the bag of the postman's moped moments before she is killed by Saporta's two murderous henchmen, "L' Antillais" and "Le Curé" ("The West Indian" and "The Priest").
+Nadia drops the cassette in the bag of the postman's moped moments before she is murdered by Saporta's two henchmen, "L' Antillais" and "Le Curé" ("The West Indian" and "The Priest").

 Police officers Paula and Zatopek are now after Jules.
 They seek Nadia's cassette as they know it incriminates a prominent gangster.
 But they are unaware the gangster is actually their boss.
 Jules is also being hunted by Saporta's two henchmen, as well as by two Taiwanese men who want his unique and valuable recording of Cynthia Hawkins.
 Jules seeks refuge from all these pursuers with two new friends, a mysterious bohemian named Serge Gorodish and his companion, Alba, a young Vietnamese-French thief.

 Jules decides to return Cynthia Hawkins' dress at her luxury hotel.
 She is initially angry, but eventually forgives him.
 She is intrigued by Jules' adoration and a kind of romantic relationship develops, expressed by the background of a piano instrumental, as they walk around Paris in the Jardin des Tuileries early one morning.
 The Taiwanese try to blackmail Cynthia into signing a recording contract with them.
 Although they do not possess Jules' recording of her performance, they claim they do and threaten to release it as a pirated record if she does not cooperate; she indignantly refuses.

 The Hotel Royal Monceau, the luxury hotel in Paris that Cynthia stays at.